 Can I apply to both the Enterprise Production Doc Fund and Pare Lorentz?

 Yes you can apply to both but you will need to fill out separate Submittable applications for each grant.

 What is the date and time of the deadline?

-The application portal on Submittable.com will close Saturday July 1 at 11:59pm PST.
-We highly recommend starting your upload no later than July 1 at 11pm PST to avoid technical difficutlies.
+The application portal on Submittable.com will close Monday June 28, 2021 at 11:00pm PST.
+We highly recommend starting your upload no later than 11pm PST to avoid technical difficulties.

 When will I be notified?